cbbalanquit/spotify-project-repo/ReadMe.md

 3. Top Songs : same with Top Artists, a horizontal bar chart showing our most favorite song
 4. Streaming Behavior Tracker : well in this, if you are interested to your listening behavior, we can see in what hour and day you typically need your daily dose of amazing music

-## Realizations and Cool Things Discovered
-As a newbie trying to create this more complicated end-to-end data pipeline project, I had many realizations and cool things discovered:
-1. The most complicated and energy-draining step is setting up AIRFLOW!!!  <br />
-At first, I'm trying to setup airflow just using wsl but been frustrated with the barrage of errors I'm encountering.
-Luckily, I found an easier and less complicated way, which is to use DOCKER.  <br />
-2. Your understanding about the problem is more important than the tools!!.  <br />
-In this end-to-end project, there are so many ways and tools available out there in order to get the data from Spotify until we can visualize it.
-But the main thing helped me is that I know the general requirements needed in order to do that.
-API Request, Data Transformations and Validations, Data Storage and Data Viz Tool. <br />
-3. BE CONSISTENT AND NEVER GIVE UP 😉 <br />
-One of the greatest obstacles we can encounter while doing a project and self-learning is our drive to finish it until the end.  <br />
-During the initial phase in doing this project, I'm very excited since I'm gonna be able to use the 'cool' stuff data engineers use.
-But there are:
-    - a lot of bugs.
-Bugs, which some of them, frustrates me for a day or even a week finding solutions and fixes.
-    - times when I'm being lazy.
-Yes, and that's a lot of times 😂 Doom-scrolling socmeds, binge-watch an anime, read ONE PIECE manga! and much more
-    - and much more I cannot enumerate as this will be TLDR  <br />
-4. IT IS NOT OKAY TO BE LONELY  <br />
-Communities really helped me to finish this project.
-Stack Overflow, Discord Channels, and my one true friend GOOGLE!!!
-I'm really grateful for all the people who patiently and generously answer the frustrations we have, the errors, bugs, setup problems, etc.

 ## Features I wish to add and study
 1. Deploy this in a cloud environment so I don't need to open my laptop every day
 2. As you can see in the Power BI dashboard, I want to have some additional features: